Get the agreement

 (a) The Feed.
 From the Closing Date, the Company shall maintain a live data connection or recurring submission (the “Feed”) conforming to the Reporting Standard.

 (b) The Quarterly Update.
 Beginning with the first quarter after the position’s month 36, and earlier at the Company’s option, the Company shall issue within 45 days after each fiscal quarter-end a “Quarterly Update” containing, computed from the Feed under the Reporting Standard: Ledger Base; Expected Capacity; the Declared Budget; a written explanation when required by Section 3(c); brief commentary; and a single total of what the Company pays its owners and leaders.
+The Company’s election to begin Quarterly Updates before the position’s month 36 is irrevocable; once the Company has issued a Quarterly Update before month 36, it shall issue a conforming Quarterly Update for every subsequent fiscal quarter for so long as any position under this form remains outstanding, and a failure to do so is a Reporting Lapse under Section 3(d).
 The Quarterly Update is delivered to each Holder.
 The Company may share a summary (the Company’s standardized economic base, capacity figures, revenue mix, and size band) with invited network participants by its standing grant.
 No Quarterly Update or summary includes personally identifiable information, customer or counterparty identities, partner names, or pipeline detail, and the underlying ledger itself is not distributed under this instrument.

 4. Ledger Base